germanDV/germanDV.github.io/entries/published/a-result-type-for-typescript.md

 published: 2022-12-06
 revision: 2022-12-15
 tags: ts
 excerpt: a Result type is an abstraction to communicate the outcome of fallible operations.
-In the JS world, we are probably more used to throwing errors, but this approach has its advantages, especially in message-based communication.
+In the JS world, we are more used to throwing errors, but this approach has its advantages, especially in message-based communication.
 ---

 When dealing with fallible operations (things that can produce an error), it is normal to _throw_ the error and _catch_ it somewhere else.
 Or, if the fallible operation is async, reject a _promise_, (or use the "error-first" callback pattern).
 This has the advantage of being a well-known pattern, so anybody new to the project will quickly understand it.